Wildcats (comics): Wildcats volume 3 (2006)

-Wildcats volume 5
+Wildcats volume 4 (2008)

 In July 2008 Wildstorm debuted a new ongoing WildCats series written by Christos Gage and pencilled by Neil Googe following on from the imprint's Number of the Beast mini-series.
 Adam Beechen took over writing duties from Gage in late 2009, with he and artist Tim Seeley starting with issue #19 until the book's cancellation in December 2010 with #30.

-Wildcats volume 6
+WildC.A.T.s volume 2 (2022)

-In November 2022, Wildcats returned with a brand new miniseries written by Matthew Rosenberg and illustrated by Stephen Segovia and focuses on Grifter "working for the HALO Corporation to assemble a group of operatives with the goal of completing missions in the outskirts of the DC Universe.
-The team's first task is to round up an elite group of scientists, but their mysterious leader, Void, seems to have other plans.
-Meanwhile, the Court of Owls lurks in the shadows, and a showdown between both organizations is imminent."
+In November 2022 (cover date January 2023), DC debuted WildC.A.T.s the second volume to feature the same abbreviated stylization in the title as the first series in 1992.
+Written by Matthew Rosenberg and illustrated by Stephen Segovia, it sees Grifter working for the HALO Corporation to assemble a group of operatives to embark upon missions in the outskirts of the DC Universe.
+Its first task is to round up an elite group of scientists, which puts the group into conflict with the scientists' mysterious leader, Void.
+The team also comes into conflict with a shadowy organization called the Court of Owls.